 5. Online networking

 Now is a key time to also step up your online networking efforts outside your organisation.
 Reach out to people on LinkedIn, attend online workshops and conferences and follow-up in the usual way.
 Working from home doesn’t mean that networking efforts should stop.
 Engage with connections on social media platforms, offer to be on online panels or contribute to posts and blogs, and try to extend your reach.
+Establish your online presence, land a page, feature your logo design, and stick your brand name in people's minds.

 Easing of protocols